linnykoleh/Spring/Notes.md

 - `@Bean` annotation together with the method are treated as a `bean definition`, and the method name becomes the bean `id`.
 - `@Bean ( initMethod = "init", destroyMethod = "destroy")` - for declare init and destroy methods
 - `@Lazy`: dependency will be injected the first time it is used.
-- `@PropertySource` annotation will be used to read property values from a property file set as argument
+- `@PropertySource` annotation can be used to add a property source to the Spring environment.
     - The annotation is applied to classes annotated with `@Configuration`.

 ![alt text](images/handout/Screenshot_9.png "Screenshot_9")